 Advances In Dental Care

-While the results of this study have the potential to change common dental practices regarding the prescription of antibiotics, more research is needed before your cosmetic dentist in Vancouver, Dr. Lance Heppler, will begin changing how he treats patients at Vancouver Dental Designs.
+While the results of this study have the potential to change common dental practices regarding the prescription of antibiotics, more research is needed before your cosmetic dentist in Vancouver, Dr. Reza Saffari, will begin changing how he treats patients at Vancouver Dental Designs.
 As always, we pledge to continue to review all news regarding the latest dental breakthroughs so we can provide our patients with the best, most advanced dental are possible.